 The Opera team's result is based on the observation of more than 15,000 bunches of neutrinos sent between CERN and the Gran Sasso Laboratory in Italy.
 A neutrino is an electrically neutral subatomic particle, an elemental building block of the universe.

-The physicists say the measurements of the distance and the time involved were performed with great precision, to nanosecond accuracy.
+The physicists, from Europe and Japan, say the measurements of the distance and the time involved were performed with great precision, to nanosecond accuracy.

 And the results seemed to show the neutrinos travel "at a velocity 20 parts per million above the speed of light, nature's cosmic speed limit."